 - Cribsheet using a serger by Jacinda from Prudent Baby

-In my case I made 3 crib sheets and 2 bassinet sheets (for the basinet I did the same but with different measurements) The closest tutorial to the way I did it is number 2, but since I don't have an overlock machine I did a French seam to finish the sides.
+In my case, I made 3 crib sheets and 2 bassinet sheets (for the bassinet I did the same but with different measurements) The closest tutorial to the way I did it is number 2, but since I don't have a serger machine I did a French seam to finish the sides.

 Crib skirt tutorials

 - Pleated crib skirt by Sew for Home

 - Crib skirt by Dina from Honey and Fitz